The Railway Man: Is the 2013 Movie Based on Real People?

 ‘The Railway Man’ is a story of a prisoner of war who confronts his tormentor years after he was rescued during the Second World War.
 The events that follow see the amalgamation of retribution, forgiveness and acceptance.
 The war movie ‘The Railway Man’ is directed by Jonathan Teplitzky, starring Colin Firth and Nicole Kidman as Eric Lomax and his wife Patti Lomax respectively.
 The 2013 movie recounts the dreadful experiences of prisoners of war.
 It also features Jeremy Irvine and Stellan Skarsgård in supporting roles.
-The movie is set during the World War 2 era and conveys a very real narrative of POWs, so let’s find out if the movie is inspired by true incidents.
+The movie is set during the World War 2 era and conveys a very real story of POWs, so let’s find out if the movie is inspired by true incidents.

 Yes, ‘The Railway Man’ is based on a true story.
 Developed for the screen by Frank Cottrell Boyce and Andy Paterson, it is an adaptation of the eponymous autobiographical book by Eric Sutherland Lomax, a former British Army officer who endured severe torture as a Prisoner of War (POW) at the Japanese camp during World War II.
 With the exception of a few creative liberties and tweaks to make the transitions in the movie smoother, the plot of the movie is very close to what actually transpired in Eric’s life.